Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] A high count might indicate that a type or method is doing too much work.
 - [ ] A high count might be a warning that code will be hard to maintain.
-- [ ] It isn’t a Code Quality metric.
+- [ ] It isn't a Code Quality metric.
 - [x] It is explained via percentage.

 _[⬆ Back to Top](#table-of-contents)_